Traditional Uses

 Rauwolfia serpentina (Indian Snake Root) is an endangered species and illegal to import.
 Rauwolfia vomitoria (African Snake Root) is widely available and not endangered.

 Rauwolfia is an herbaceous plant of Asian and South American tropical forests, and it is in a family known to contain powerful alkaloids and medicinal species.
-Native to India, Rauwolfia has been used as a traditional Ayruvedic medicine for many ailments, including anxiety, headaches, and snakebites and as a general sedative for >1000 years.
+Native to India, Rauwolfia has been used as a traditional Ayurvedic medicine for many ailments, including anxiety, headaches, and snakebites and as a general sedative for more than a thousand years.
 It is reported that Gandhi regularly drank Rauwolfia tea for its calming effect.

 Research emerged in the 1930s and 1940s describing the hypotensive effects of Rauwolfia and supporting its traditional use as a calming and relaxing agent.
-A Rauwolfia-based medicine for hypertension, Serpasil was released in the 1950s, and several derivatives of this medication remain on the market today.18 Several reserpine-based medications exist in Russia and are used in the treatment
+A Rauwolfia-based medicine for hypertension, Serpasil, was released in the United States in the 1950s.17 The use of isolated alkaloid preparations fell out of favor as other antihypertensive pharmaceuticals became available, but several medications for hypertension derived from reserpine are still used in other parts of the world today.

 References